Triphosgene

-Triphosgene (bis(trichloromethyl) carbonate (BTC) is a chemical compound with the formula OC(OCCl3)2.
-It is used as a solid substitute for phosgene, which is a gas.
+Triphosgene (bis(trichloromethyl) carbonate (BTC)) is a chemical compound with the formula OC(OCCl3)2.
+It is used as a solid substitute for phosgene, which is a gas and diphosgene, which is a liquid.
 Triphosgene is stable up to 200 °C. Triphosgene is used in a variety of halogenation reactions.

 Preparation

 This compound is commercially available.
 It is prepared by exhaustive free radical chlorination of dimethyl carbonate: